Updated: Aug 25, 2021

 Increased need to urinate a night occurs as your kidneys work overtime to excrete the excess water from your body.

 Nausea or lack of appetite can result from the accumulation of fluids in your abdomen.

 Several of the signs and symptoms of congestive heart failure can also be associated with other diseases and medical conditions.
 Therefore, it is important that you see your doctor when any of them present themselves and persist.

 If you are being treated for congestive heart failure and any of these signs and symptoms get worse, or if you begin to experience additional signs and symptoms, you should inform your doctor immediately.
 This can indicate that your heart failure is progressing and that your treatment is not working.

 Congestive Heart Failure Treatments

 Currently, there is no cure for congestive heart failure.
-Treatments are designed to reduce symptoms and slow progression of the disease.
+Treatments are designed to reduce symptoms and slow the progression of the disease.
 However, early diagnosis and treatment can help you lead a long and active life.
 The good news is that more congestive heart failure treatment options exist today than ever before.
 The specific treatment plan prescribed for you will depend largely upon the type of heart failure you have and on its underlying causes.
 All treatment options will have the same four basic goals:

 1. Treat the underlying diseases and conditions causing your heart failure.

-2. Reduce the symptoms of your heart failure.
+2. Reduce the symptoms of heart failure.

 3. Stop your heart failure from getting worse.